lifinance/sdk-node-sample/README.md

-# LiFi SDK - Node Demo
+# LI.FI SDK - Node Demo

 The demo of [our SDK](https://github.com/lifinance/sdk) executes a simple cross chain transfer of 1 USDT from Polygon to xDai using the best bridge it can find.